 3. Improve recruitment and retention of employees

 Good wellness programs will help companies to hire, as well as retain, the best employees.
-Many people will choose wellness and health offerings, and other benefits when they want to choose an employer.
-Wellness plans also play a vital role in employee retention by helping to keep the employees loyal.
+Many people are strongly influenced by the presence of health offerings and other benefits when they choose an employer.
+Wellness plans also play a vital role in employee retention, by helping to keep the employees loyal.

 4. Reduced absenteeism

-Workplaces with comprehensive wellness programs experience less absenteeism due to employees being healthier and with less stress, leading to cost savings.
+Workplaces with comprehensive wellness programs experience less absenteeism, due to employees being healthier and suffering less stress, leading to cost savings.